Biomaterials research moves forward despite the shadows cast by the war in Ukraine.

 Dr. Viktoriia Korniienko from the Institute of Atomic Physics and Spectroscopy of the University of Latvia presented a lecture titled "Biomaterials – Production and Application" as part of the project "Electro-Conductive Polymeric 3D Scaffolds as Novel Strategies for Biomedical Applications" under the HORIZON-MSCA-2022-SE-01 ESCULAPE 101131147.
 Her insightful contribution shed light on groundbreaking strategies for biomedical applications.

 The lecture was a pivotal component of a broader online series conducted from 13 to 27 December 2023 for the chemistry students at Sumy State University, focusing on the creation and research of materials in biomedicine, which is an invaluable educational opportunity.
 These sessions, dedicated to the creation and exploration of materials in the field of biomedicine, aimed to equip students with the latest methodologies in material creation, study, and application for biomedical purposes.
-The lectures underscored the importance of interdisciplinary cooperation and successful implementation of international grants and projects.
-This initiative stands as a testament to the institution's dedication to providing students with a comprehensive and forward-looking education.

-Initiating the HORIZON-MSCA-2022-SE-01 Project ESCULAPE 101131147, the kick-off meeting took place in Porto, Portugal, from November 21 to November 23, 2023.
-Representatives from Latvia, Lithuania, Poland, France, Czech Republic, Portugal, Finland, Ukraine, and Brazil attended.
+Initiating the HORIZON-MSCA-2022-SE-01 Project ESCULAPE 101131147, the kick-off meeting took place in Porto, Portugal, from 21 to 23 November 2023.
+Representatives from Latvia, Lithuania, Poland, France, Czech Republic, Portugal, Finland, Ukraine, and Brazil attended the meeting.

 This gathering signifies the official commencement of our collaborative journey, providing an opportunity for all team members to align on objectives, expectations, and roles.
 The primary purpose of the meeting is to launch the ESCULAPE project, introducing key stakeholders and team members, reviewing project goals and milestones, and outlining the project plan.